heinzelmannchen/heinzelmannchen-cli/README.md

 ### list
 `heinzel list` is used to display available templates, generators and domains.
-You can list template by adding the `--template` flag.
+You can list template by adding the `--templates` flag.
 The same can be done for generators and templates.

 ### add
 `heinzel add`is used to add domains to the `.heinzelrc`.